isomerpages/moh-vaccinegov/_locations/vaccination-centres.md

  **Last Walk-in**:<br>
  7pm daily<br>
  1pm on eve of Public Holiday<br><br>
- Walk-ins for Dose 1 at the Vaccination Centre at Marine Parade Community club, as well as all paediatric Vaccination Centres, except Hougang Community Club and
-Senja-Cashew Community Club has ceased effect from 9 April.<br><br>

 Walk-ins for Dose 1 of Sinovac-CoronaVac at the Vaccination Centre at Raffles City Convention Centre for individuals aged 18 and above has ceased with effect from 12 April.<br><br>

 **For VCs ceasing operations on 31 May 2022**:<br>